Please fill out the following form to submit a Request

 Coatings

-There are an endless number of coatings used to protect metals and the metals of metal brackets.
-The factor that determines the use of coatings is the environment where the metal bracket will be used since corrosive or moist conditions can deteriorate the metal of a metal bracket.
-Additionally, the properties of the coating and its application further influence how a metal bracket may be coated.
-Typical coatings include:
+Numerous coatings can be applied to protect metal brackets, with the choice of coating depending on the environment in which the bracket will be used.
+Corrosive or moist conditions can deteriorate metal, so selecting the right coating is crucial.
+The properties of the coating and its application method also affect how a metal bracket should be coated.
+Common coatings include:

 Zinc: A zinc coating protects against corrosion and rust.